How Long Does It Take to Get a Settlement Check after an Accident?

 Of course, your attorney will fight to get you the maximum possible compensation, but the insurance company will want to avoid paying out that extra $100,000, which means negotiations can take much longer.

 When you reach a verbal agreement and sign all the required forms, the end is in sight, and you’re close to receiving your settlement check.
-However, other delays can happen, and there’s little you can do except wait a little longer.
+However, there may also be delays once you’ve signed your release forms and are waiting for your check to be deposited.

 Bank Delays